sperrys/gh_asset_scraper_poc/README.md

 ### Problem

-For a couple of reasons, github asset urls (eg. https://github.com/user-attachments/assets/guid), embedded in markdown files, don't render on GitHub pages in the same way they do when visiting a repo on GitHub.com.
+For a couple of reasons, github asset urls embedded in markdown files, don't render on GitHub pages in the same way they do when viewing a repo on GitHub.com.
 While this pattern had previously worked for GitHub Pages, it's not supported.

 ### Solution